jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "Yes, sir; and oh! if you'd only leave Pinkie there too!
 I shouldn't mind it if she were along.
 Oh, Pinks! wot larks!"

 "Ah!
-I fear the Sisters would take them for condors," <p class="pagenum">Begin page 196</p> observed the papa, with his celebrated genial laugh.
+I fear the Sisters would take them for condors," <hr><p class="pagenum">Page 196</p> observed the papa, with his celebrated genial laugh.
 "Well, I'll think it over; but don't set your hearts on it, you two."

 Wherewith they rose from the table.